top of page

 What is a safe sweetener

-• Learn more on how the safety of sweeteners and other food ingredients are determined here.
+• Learn more about how the safety of sweeteners and other food ingredients is determined here.

 Facts about the Safety of "Natural" Sweeteners: